-Hundreds of young inventors from all over Connecticut need your help.
-The Connecticut Invention Convention is the largest K-12 Invention Convention program in the U.S.
+The Connecticut and Massachusetts Invention Convention is the largest K-12 Invention Convention program in the U.S.

-We need judges to evaluate student work for both online and in-person formats.
-Judges help us award outstanding projects, provide project feedback, and identify CIC inventors who should represent the state at national events.
+We need volunteer judges to evaluate student work in both online and in-person formats.
+Judges help us award outstanding projects, provide project feedback, and identify inventors who should represent the states at national events!

 We have a rubric for our judges to evaluate inventor submissions, and we train our judges on how to use the rubric and our judging systems.
 We need judges from many diverse career paths to view projects through their own professional lens as they provide scores and feedback to young inventors.

-All judges must be 18 years or older.
+All judges must be 18 years or older and no longer in high school.

-If you are interested in becoming a CIC judge, please contact:
+If you are interested in volunteering as a judge for us, please contact:

 Kerry Macfarland kerry@ctinventionconvention.org